MaxLogic/MaxLogicFoundation/readme.RichIniFile.md

 - Comment ownership that survives edits without manual bookkeeping.
 - Atomic saves to avoid partial writes or file corruption on failure.

-Stick to `TIniFile` or `TMemIniFile` when you only need quick key/value access and do not care about formatting or duplicates.
+Stick to `TIniFile` or `TMemIniFile` when we only need quick key/value access and do not care about formatting or duplicates (or when we need to save extremely frequently and want the lowest possible save latency).